scchengaiah/gpt-researcher-fork/README-Self.md

 You can use the provided Python script to start both the backend and frontend services together.

+> Use this preferably in Linux to avoid font config error.
+Also, we can just run the backend alone with static resources if used in Linux.

 ### Prerequisites

 - Ensure all dependencies for both backend and frontend are installed as per the above instructions.